How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 Uninstall Recent Software or Updates

-Certain applications, especially antivirus programs or system utilities, can interfere with memory allocation and it may result Bad Pool Header Error on Windows 11.
+Certain applications, especially antivirus programs or system utilities, can interfere with memory allocation and may result in the Bad Pool Header error on Windows 11.
 Let’s uninstall recently installed apps or Windows updates and check if this helps.

 • Open Control Panel > Programs and Features.